currinjs/CurrinJS/aio/content/guide/typescript-configuration.md

 The [Setup](guide/setup) guide uses the following `tsconfig.json`:

-This file contains options and flags that are essential for Angular applications.
+This file contains options and flags that are essential for Currin applications.

 {@a noImplicitAny}